 There are a few different things you will want to take note of when trying to select the best beginner electric guitar.
-Size, shape, brand, cost, quality are all important factors to consider when researching the perfect instrument for a particular child.
+Size, shape, brand, cost, and quality are all critical factors to consider when researching the perfect instrument for a particular child.

 What accessories do I need to get?

-A gig bag, strap, and tuner are also good accessories to buy.
+A gig bag, strap, and tuner are also useful accessories to buy.
 Picks and a stand are also a good idea.
 A thin type pick is better for beginners; you might want to buy a few as they tend to get lost easily.

 What do I need to know about the different guitar brands?

-Kids will quickly tire of trying and the $50 to $100 that you spend on that guitar will be wasted.
-If you get a high quality instrument from a proper music company (not a toy company), your kids will know the difference and will have a much better chance of maintaining interest and motivation to learn.
-There is no reason to buy a child a guitar over $200 but you can get a great beginner electric around the $100 mark plus amp which you can get for around $30.
+Kids will quickly tire of trying, and the $50 to $100 that you spend on that guitar is wasted.
+If you get a high-quality instrument from a proper music company (not a toy company), your kids will know the difference and will have a much better chance of maintaining interest and motivation to learn.
+There is no reason to buy a child a guitar over $200, but you can get a great beginner electric around the $100 mark plus amp which you can get for around $30.

-Gibson’s budget brand is called Epiphone, so you can get a guitar called a Epiphone Les Paul that is much cheaper than getting the premium brand Gibson Les Paul.
+Gibson’s budget brand is called Epiphone, so you can get a guitar called an Epiphone Les Paul that is much cheaper than getting the premium brand, Gibson Les Paul.
 We wouldn’t recommend getting a Gibson or a Fender for a child, but rather some of the models by Squier or Epiphone would be a great choice.
-Ibanez is another big brand to have a look at, their Mikro model is pretty cool choice for kids.
+Ibanez is another big brand to have a look at; their Mikro model is a pretty cool choice for kids.

 Jay Turser and SX are a couple of budget brands that do ‘copycat’ versions of Fender and Gibson models and were getting a lot of attention a few years ago.
-You can check out some of their models but I personally would stick with at least a Squier by Fender since you can get them so cheap these days.
+You can check out some of their models, but I would stick with at least a Squier by Fender since you can get them so cheap these days.

 Do I need to have the guitar setup?

-Some models are set up perfectly right out of the box and don’t need a setup, while others need a bit of adjusting to get everything working properly.
+Some models are set up perfectly right out of the box and don’t need a setup, while others require a bit of adjusting to get everything working correctly.
 If you are buying from a music store, there is a decent chance they will have set up the guitar for you or you can haggle for a free or cheap set up with purchase, although this might depend on how much money you are spending.

-If you order online and don’t know much about guitars and how they are supposed to work and sound, it is a good idea to take it in to a music store and ask them if it needs a setup.
-Hopefully they will honest and not try to rip you off.
+If you order online and don’t know much about guitars and how they are supposed to work and sound, it is a good idea to take it into a music store and ask them if it needs a setup.
+Hopefully, they will honest and not try to rip you off.
 A setup can cost anywhere from $25 to $60 plus, depending on where you take it and how much work needs to be done.
-If you do want your guitar setup it’s a good idea to call around to try and find the best price.
+If you do want your guitar setup, it’s a good idea to call around to try and find the best price.

-Realistically if you are spending $100 to $150 for a children’s guitar you can probably skip the guitar setup, kids aren’t going to care too much whether intonation is perfect and everything is adjusted properly and it’s a bit crazy to spend $60 on a $150 model.
+Realistically if you are spending $100 to $150 for a children’s guitar you can probably skip the guitar setup, kids aren’t going to care too much whether intonation is perfect and everything is adjusted correctly, and it’s a bit crazy to spend $60 on a $150 model.

 Selecting the Best Electric Guitar for Kids

-If you buy a guitar that is too cheap they tend to be difficult to play and don’t stay in tune so it makes for a very frustrating experience for beginners.
-If you are buying for teen and expect the instrument to last a long time you should consider spending a bit more ($400 range).
+If you buy a guitar that is too cheap, they tend to be challenging to play and don’t stay in tune, so it makes for a very frustrating experience for beginners.
+If you are buying for a teen and expect the instrument to last a long time you should consider spending a bit more ($400 range).

 Should I buy a larger guitar so my child can grow into it?

-There is no way that 6 year old is going to be able to play a full sized guitar comfortably, however your highly motivated 9 or 10 year might be able to manage with a full size model.
-The best indication of a size of instrument that your child can handle is going to a music store and playing a few different sizes and models.
+There is no way that a 6-year-old is going to be able to play a full-sized guitar comfortably.
+However, your highly motivated 9 or 10-year-old might be able to manage with a full-size model.
+The best indication of the size of the instrument that your child can handle is going to a music store and playing a few different sizes and models.

 Are different types of guitars harder to play or hold?